-For children, to know how the climate gets healthy holds the key to the sustainable ecosystem.
+For children, knowing how the climate gets healthy holds the key to a sustainable ecosystem.
 Research suggests, the first few years of a child’s life create a permanent attitude towards the natural environment surrounding them.
 Thus it is fundamental for parents to understand the significance of trees to the climate and implant environmental awareness in children to prolong a climate-friendly environment for themselves and the next generations to come.

 The major challenge that the environmental advocates face is educating parents about the importance of trees for the environment and help them adopt the right methods to teach their children to make them become aware of the climate.
 Most of the parents don’t realize once a tree has been planted it takes extraordinary care and effort afterward that leads to a healthy tree.
 This simple understanding can create an opportunity for kids to learn the nature of our very existence.